AutoScheduleJS/cake-time/graph-db.md

     - cons: UX have to design feature "change subrecipe" more accessible - could be visible at selection choice
     - keep a property 'merchandise' or 'home-made'
   - default choice come from user-land.
 It could be choosen by user, and the default choice could be made from original country (different culture -> different product)
+  - do not store real products info.
+Have a generic node per kind of merchandise
 - when searching, should first retrieve a subgraph after applying defaultOptions, then filter, then get 3 random
   - use custom procedure?